ceanvalds/ceanos/README.md

 > No good ones yet ):

 ## License
-This project is licensed under GPL v3 (GNU General Public License v3.0).
-For more information, see the [LICENSE](LICENSE).
+This project is licensed under GPL v3.
+For more information see [LICENSE](LICENSE)